clj-commons/metrics-clojure/docs/source/names.rst

+.. _metric-names:

 Metric Names
 ============

-In all these examples we've used a string to name the metric.
-The ``metrics`` library actually names metrics with three-part names.
-In Java and Scala those names are usually the package and class where the timer is being used.
+In all the examples we've used a string to name the metric.
+The ``metrics`` library actually names metrics with three-part names, sometimes called "group", "type", and "metric name".

+In Java and Scala those names are usually set to the package and class where the metric is being used.

-In Clojure you usually won't have a meaningful class name to record, and the package name would be a pain to find, so ``metrics-clojure`` uses "default" and "default" for those parts.
+In Clojure you usually won't have a meaningful class name to record, and the package name would be a pain to find, so metrics-clojure uses "default" and "default" for those parts.
 This results in a name like "default.default.my-metric".